bubblebooy/ArtifactUnity/README.md

 The game is currently Multiplayer only so you need 2 instances running to test most things.
 Build and Run the game (Ctrl-B) as one instance and run the game in Unity as the other instance.
 Running 1 instances of the game as host can sometime be helpfull just to make sure not everything crashes.

 ## How To Add Cards
+Check [Cards.md](Cards.md) to see what cards have been implemented.

 If you are making an Enchantment start making the Enchantment/ability first.
 **Do not change any of the existing scripts.
 If functionality is missing and not yet implemented either work on a different card or message me.**